 As a small team tool, I like Asana's ability to keep team members aligned on separate campaigns within one app where you can consolidate monitoring and apply project management automations.
 It also has some standalone utility as a campaign manager with its integrated trigger sequences and extensive third-party app integrations, but realistically, you'll probably want it as a supplement to more robust campaign management apps.

 If its native automations aren't good enough, you can automate across apps when you integrate Asana with Zapier.
 Trigger documentation changes in Asana or prompt actions in other software when you update within Asana.
-Learn more about how to automate Asana, or get started with one of these pre-made workflows.
+Learn more about how to automate Asana, or get started with a pre-made workflow.

-Asana pricing: Free plan available; paid plans start at $10.99/user/month (billed annually) and includes Asana AI.
+Asana pricing: Free plan available; paid plans start at $10.99/user/month (billed annually) and include Asana AI.

 For more options: The best project management software for small businesses